wso2/docs-ei/en/micro-integrator/docs/references/mediators/payloadFactory-Mediator.md

           <b>default</b>: If you select this template type, you can define the payload using the normal syntax of the specified media type.
         </li>
         <li>
-          <b>freemarker</b>: If you select this template type, the mediator will accept freemarker templates to define the payload.
+          <b>FreeMarker</b>: If you select this template type, the mediator will accept FreeMarker templates to define the payload.
         </li>
       </ul>
             See the examples given below for details.